Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 ---
-title: 'Creative Use of Extension Methods'
+title: 'Creative Use of Extension Methods in C#'
 date: '2019-01-26'
 ---